-Note 10 - Related Parties
+Note 11 - Related Parties

-Contributions received from employees and members of the Board of Trustees totaled approximately \$888,000 and \$1,153,000 for the years ended December 31, 2021 and 2020, respectively.
-Contributions receivable include approximately \$307,000 and \$362,000 due from employees and Board members at December 31, 2021 and 2020, respectively.
+Contributions received from employees and members of the Board of Trustees totaled approximately \$922,000 and \$888,000 for the years ended December 31, 2022 and 2021, respectively.
+Contributions receivable include approximately \$214,278 and \$307,000 due from employees and Board members at December 31, 2022 and 2021, respectively.

-The Foundation's office space and museum store space are owned by the College and provided to the Foundation for use at no cost to the Foundation.
-Accordingly, the Foundation has recognized an in-kind contribution and a matching rent expense of \$74,000 and \$60,000 for the years ended December 31, 2021 and 2020, respectively.
+The Foundation's office space and museum store space are owned by the Naval War College and provided to the Foundation for use at no cost to the Foundation.
+Accordingly, the Foundation has recognized an in-kind contribution and a matching rent expense of \$74,000 for the years ended December 31, 2022 and 2021.

-Note 11 - Pension Plan
+Note 12 - Pension Plan

 The Foundation has a tax sheltered retirement plan (the "Plan") covering all employees who meet certain eligibility requirements.
 Employees may elect to defer a percentage of their compensation into the Plan.
 The Foundation contributes 1% of an employee's compensation.
 Additionally, matching contributions are made by the Foundation equal to 100% of the first 4% deferred by an employee.
-Contributions made by the Foundation were approximately \$65,000 and \$44,000 for the years ended December 31, 2021 and 2020, respectively.
+Contributions made by the Foundation were approximately \$85,000 and \$65,000 for the years ended December 31, 2022 and 2021, respectively.

-Note 12 - Natural Classification of Expenses
+Note 13 - Natural Classification of Expenses